-Regardless of which type of manual handling training picked, employers should carry out follow up workplace supervision to ensure the lessons learned are put into effect at the workplace.
+Regardless of which type of manual handling training picked, employers should always carry out follow up workplace supervision to ensure the lessons learned are put into effect at the workplace.
 Course participants must also ensure that they put into practice the learning achieved at the training course.
-Employers must, as required by S19 of the 2005 Act, conduct a risk assessment of all work activities involving manual handling.
+Employers are required by S19 of the 2005 Act to conduct a risk assessment of all work activities and this does include tasks involving manual handling.
 This assessment should highlight what improvements need to made to minimise the risk posed by the activity.
 Course participants must not engage in any flexibility exercises without first consulting with a relevant medical professional.

 • Manual Handling legislation (law).